 - Endotoxins are bacterial contaminants that are released when a cell disintegrates.
 Any time a medical device comes into contact with water during a manufacturing process, there is a possibility of endotoxin contamination.

 - Cytotoxicity refers to leachable components within medical devices that can damage or kill human cells and prove to be toxic to patients.

 There are other tests that check for safety that have to do with coatings and surfaces, like Hemocompatibility testing of blood-contacting medical devices.
 This is one of the most important criteria for the successful clinical application of these sorts of devices, and the hydrophobic or hydrophilic coating must be uniformly applied to the surface, which cannot be done if the surface isn’t properly cleaned for chemical contamination.

 Metal components in medical devices can be particularly difficult to clean.
 They are often unusual shapes, with small crevices and blindspots that need to be cleaned, and they often will be encapsulated with a polymer coating that needs to conform completely and perfectly around the metal.

-A device that is designed for existing within a human body for long stretches of time may have a titanium base that electronic components will adhere to.
+A device that is designed to exist within a human body for long stretches of time may have a titanium base that electronic components will adhere to.
 Then the whole package will be encapsulated with a highly lubricious, non-reactive polymer.
 It is critical that the electronics are bonded strongly and securely to the titanium and that the polymer can adhere to the device.

 For this article, however, we’re just focusing on cleaning the metal, but if you’re interested in adhesion for difficult to bond to polymers, check out this resource.